|Institution||University of Bristol, Centre for Academic Language and Development|

 |Job Type||Full time, open ended|

 As the Centre evolves with the demands of UK Higher Education, the co-ordination role is unlikely to stay exactly the same; hence, an interest in all aspects of the Centre’s provision (and an awareness of this potential) is important.
 Each EAP co-ordinator has a specific focus for 3-5 years.
-As part of our desire to ensure robust and coherent assessment across our programmes, we are currently seeking to appoint an EAP Co-ordinator with special responsibilities for assessment.
-In line with the key responsibilities in the job description (attached), in the first instance you will:
+The successful candidate is likely to start their time with us working on the pre-sessional provision.

 £44,045 – £49,553 per annum